PDF417/pdf417-ios/README.md

   <img src="https://raw.github.com/PDF417/pdf417-ios/assets/pdf417-git-logo.png" alt="pdf417 SDK for iOS" title="pdf417 SDK for iOS">
 </p>

 pdf417 SDK for iOS is small and powerful tool for enabling barcode scanning in your apps.
 It's reliable, fast, and customizable.
 It's distributed as both framework and CococaPod so it's very easy to integrate. pdf417 SDK works on both iPhones and iPads on iOS 4.3 or later.
+Besides PDF417 format, SDK supports QR codes and all 1D barcodes.

 ## Integration